sunny4lab-project/-Automate-Microsoft-Azure-Asset-Inventory-using-Qualys/README.md

 # -Deploying Azure Connector

 Set up Microsoft Azure connectors to collect resource information from your Azure account.
-You can establish an Azure Connector through AssetView and TotalCloud, as detailed in the prerequisites section.
+You can establish an Azure Connector through AssetView and TotalCloud, as detailed in the prerequisites section<details> <summary> Click here for details</summary>
+# -Pre-requisites
+Before you create an Azure connector, ensure that you have the following permissions:
+- Assign Azure Active Directory permissions to register an application with your Azure Active Directory
+- Checking Azure Subscription Permissions to assign the application to a role in your Azure subscription</details>.
 This process only requires a few minutes.
-Now, let's explore the permissions required to create an Azure connector.
+Now, let's explore the permissions required to create an Azure connector.<details>
+  <summary>Click Here for Details</summary>